Image editing: Image orientation

 Image editors are capable of altering an image to be rotated in any direction and to any degree.
 Mirror images can be created and images can be horizontally flipped or vertically flopped.
 A small rotation of several degrees is often enough to level the horizon, correct verticality (of a building, for example), or both.
 Rotated images usually require cropping afterwards, in order to remove the resulting gaps at the image edges.

 Perspective control and distortion

 Some image editors allow the user to distort (or "transform") the shape of an image.
-While this might also be useful for special effects, it is the preferred method of correcting the typical perspective distortion which results from photographs being taken at an oblique angle to a rectilinear subject.
+While this might also be useful for special effects, it is the preferred method of correcting the typical perspective distortion that results from photographs being taken at an oblique angle to a rectilinear subject.
 Care is needed while performing this task, as the image is reprocessed using interpolation of adjacent pixels, which may reduce overall image definition.
 The effect mimics the use of a perspective control lens, which achieves a similar correction in-camera without loss of definition.

 Lens correction

-Photo manipulation packages have functions to correct images for various lens distortions including pincushion, fisheye and barrel distortions.
+Photo manipulation packages have functions to correct images for various lens distortions, including pincushion, fisheye, and barrel distortions.
 The corrections are in most cases subtle, but can improve the appearance of some photographs.